Maryam Ciroma

-Hajia Maryam Inna Ciroma (born 11 September 1954) was appointed Nigerian minister of Women Affairs in July 2005 by President Olusegun Obasanjo.
+Hajia Maryam Inna Ciroma (born 11 September 1954) was appointed Nigerian minister of Women Affairs in July 2005 to 2007 by President Olusegun Obasanjo.

 She was replaced by Saudatu Bungudu when President Umaru Yar'Adua swore in his cabinet in July 2007.
+She was succeeded by Saudatu Bungudu and Preceded by Rita Akpan.

 Background

 Ciroma was born on 11 September 1954 in Borno State.

 She attended Ahmadu Bello University, Zaria, graduating in 1978 with a degree in political science, and later obtained a postgraduate diploma in Public Administration.

 She worked as cadet editor, NTA Kaduna, before joining the federal civil service where she worked from 1980 to 1985.

 She then became Chairman/Chief Executive of Intis Investment Company.

 She is the widow of Mallam Adamu Ciroma, a late Governor of the Central Bank of Nigeria and Minister of Finance who was chairman of the Obasanjo 2003 re-election campaign organization.